Start Your Job Search Soon!

 Graduation is only a few months off and depending on the type of job they are applying for your senior should probably start their job search.
 Industries like investment banking, consulting and accounting are well known as early recruiters and often rely on summer internships between junior and senior year when making job offers.
 Smaller companies without training programs tend to recruit later in the year; as do employers in fields like communications, advertising, public relations, social media, the arts, and publishing.
 Starting to network can never happen too early.
 Preparing a resume and updated LinkedIn page is important too.

 UCF offers career services (called Handshake) that students should undoubtedly take advantage of as they begin to consider life after college.
 There they will find various counseling opportunities and guidance workshops.
-They also offer a career fair; the next one is February 6th at the CFE Arena from 10 to 3, where students will meet recruiters to discuss job opportunities.
+They also offer a career fair where students will meet recruiters to discuss job opportunities.
 Some interviews actually occur on site.

 Often internships can lead to jobs after college.
 Consider doing an internship in this regard.
 UCF has Internship and Co-op Fairs each Fall and Spring.
-The next one is February 13, 2019.
 There are also smaller job fairs that are more specific to student’s majors.
 Check our calendar regularly for those dates or check in with your major departments.

 It is important to dress professionally (students dressed too casually will not be admitted) and bring a resume (that includes their expected graduation date).
 Last year there were about 250 recruiters and alumni present.

-UCF also has Career Readiness Week from January 29th to February 2nd.
+UCF also has Career Readiness Week usually in January or February.
 The programs throughout these days will provide UCF students an opportunity to have their resume critiqued and to practice their interview skills with an employer.
 There are various workshops from Dress for Success to Prep for the Career Expo.
-Students can also register for an Interviewing Strategies Webinar on February 20th from 1-2 pm.
-There is also a Linked In Workshop for students on February 15th from 3-4 pm in room 121 of the Career Services building.
-On January 30th students can get a professional headshot done for the LinkedIn too.
+Students whould watch for an Interviewing Strategies Webinar.
+There is also a Linked In Workshop, as well as opportunities for students to get a professional headshot done for the LinkedIn too.
 You can see a complete list of the various workshops the Career Center offers here.

 Putting together an interview or new career wardrobes can get costly, but there are stores that provide students with discounts for just this sort of thing.
 Be sure to bring a student ID when shopping at Banana Republic, Charlotte Russe, J. Crew, Bauer, Topshop, and L.L.
 Bean, among others.
 This is one time that the usual casual attire they have grown so used to will need refining.
 Career services will help with this too.